 - The vehicle is used, on a regular basis, to transport harmful or foul-smelling materials (such as veterinary samples or fish and game).

-- Your employee is on call for emergencies (see the note below) and has to use:
+- Your employee must remain on call for emergencies (see the note below) and has to use:

 - a clearly marked emergency vehicle,

 - a vehicle specially equipped for responding to emergencies, or

 - a vehicle designed to transport specialized equipment to the scene of an emergency.

 For purposes of calculating the benefit, an employee who uses any such vehicle to travel between home and the scene of an emergency is not considered to be making personal use of the vehicle.

 - As a rule, any situation in which the health and safety of the general public may be affected or in which the employer's activities are significantly disrupted may be considered an emergency.

 - The employee's use of the vehicle to travel between home and the workplace is not considered to be essential for the employee to carry out their duties.